nionio6915/LPC1768-RepRapFirmware-Files/README.md

 9. LCD- documentation and example board file rerefence LCD's - only ST9720 SPI currently supported.
 This is the ubiquitious RepRapDiscount Full Grapic LCD, 12864.

-For REARM, it reads just like Panacutt's info for RRD display (don;t mind Roy's typo saying its for Vicki2) - scroll down to "RRD Full Graphic Smart Display"
+For REARM, it reads just like Panacutt's info for RRD display (don't mind Roy's typo saying its for Vicki2) - scroll down to "RRD Full Graphic Smart Display"

 http://panucattdevices.freshdesk.com/support/solutions/articles/1000243195-lcd-display-installation

 You will have to mod your RRD cables as shown.
 Its pretty simple to cut the first wire and solder on an extension with a Dupont connector to connect to the board.
 I suggesting soldering a heavier wire leader being easier than trying to crimp the whisps of ribbon cable.

-10 LCD and Menu files - Here are the links I followed -
+10 LCD and Menu files - Here are the links I followed.
+Currently, the LCD menus as they are comsume a LOT of the available system memory.
+It is not recommended to try and run networking AND these LCD menus at the same time.
+Any attempt to connect to the DWC server will result in the board resetting itself.
+Consider youself warned.

 https://duet3d.dozuki.com/Wiki/Gcode#Section_M918_Configure_direct_connect_display